favware/rollup-type-bundler/README.md

 2. It calls the `--build-script` (or `buildScript` in config) to build your code with your compiler.
 This defaults to `build`.
    - This can be skipped by configuring `--no-build`
-3. It executes [rollup] to bundle your types into 1 `index.d.ts` file, output to the configured `dist` directory.
+3. It executes [rollup] to bundle your types into 1 `index.d.ts` (extension can be customized through `--output-typings-file-extension`) file, output to the configured `dist` directory.
 4. It removes all other `.d.ts` and `.d.ts.map` files from your configured `dist` directory as they are now superfluous.
+(This can be skipped by providing `--no-clean`, or alternatively files can be excluded from the clean step by providing `--exclude-from-clean`).

 > Note: You can combine `--no-clean` and `--no-build` by using `--only-bundle`.